BMCARDONA/bmcardona.github.io/_posts/2023-06-09-vectors-and-matrices.md

 ```

 **As an aside**:
 It need not be said that I initially had trouble keeping track of the dimensions of the matrices and vectors found in a layer of even a basic neural network.
-My hope is that this post will provide some insight into how to perform basic linear algebra computations inside a neural network layer, and why the dimensions of the various vectors and matrices involved make sense.
+My hope is that this post will provide some insight into how to perform a basic linear algebra computation inside a neural network layer, and why the dimensions of the various vectors and matrices involved make sense.
 I am currently completing Andrew Ng's Advanced Learning Algorithms class on Coursera, and will likely use this post as a reference in the months to come.